 At first glance, there are a lot of similarities between the three.
 However, there are some differences that position push notifications as a superior choice.

 Push notifications vs SMS

-One of the biggest advantages is that you can make use of rich push notifications.
-Adding some colour to your message with photos and your brand logo makes you stand out.
+One of the biggest advantages of push notifications over SMS is that you can make use of rich push notifications and add some colour to your message with photos and your brand logo makes you stand out.

 Push notifications vs emails

 One big advantage of push notifications for small businesses and entrepreneurs is that the message is short.
 Writing good emails is a skill.
 Most people find it much easier to come up with one intriguing sentence rather than an entire email.